aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/knowledge-base/technical-articles/save-barcode-images-to-and-retrieve-from-mysql-database/_index.md

 In the above code snippet, a class called {{GenerateAndSaveBarCode} is created.
 It contains two methods:

 - **PerformInsertExample** – Insert barcode image in MySQL database.
-This method first uses Aspose.BarCode for Java to generate a Code39Standard barcode image and save it in the disk.
+This method first uses Aspose.BarCode for Java to generate a Code39Standard barcode image and save it on the disk.
 Then it creates a connection with the MySQL database using MySQL JDBC drivers.
 After that, we created an object of type PreparedStatement and supplies the “INSERT” SQL query for creating a new record in the table.
 Then we create a stream from the file (saved image) and set the value of the **BarCodeImage** column to this stream.
 Since the data type is a blob, it can store a stream.
-Finally, the statement is executed and the database connection closed.
+Finally, the statement is executed and the database connection is closed.
 - **PerformUpdateExample** – Update barcode image to MySQL database.
 This method also generates a barcode image and saves it to disk.
 Then it uses the UPDATE SQL statement to update the record in the table.
 ## **Retrieve Barcode Image from Database and Recognize Barcode**
 Now, fetch all the records from the product table and construct an image from the **BarCodeImage** column.
 Then, pass the image to Aspose.BarCode for Java to recognize CodeText.
 Below is the code snippet for barcode recognition.